-Our success will depend on our ability and that of our collaborators to effectively and profitably commercialize Qsymia® and STENDRA.
+Our success will depend on our ability and that of our current or future collaborators to effectively and profitably commercialize Qsymia® and STENDRA/SPEDRA.

-Our success will depend on our ability and that of our collaborators to effectively and profitably commercialize Qsymia and STENDRA, which will include our ability to:
+Our success will depend on our ability and that of our current or future collaborators to effectively and profitably commercialize Osymia and STENDRA/SPEDRA, which will include our ability to:

-- \cdot expand the use of Qsymia through targeted patient and physician education; - obtain marketing authorization by the EC for Qsiva[TM] in the EU through the centralized marketing authorization procedure; - manage our alliances with MTPC, Menarini, Metuchen and Sanofi, to help ensure the commercial success of avanafil; - manage costs; - · continue to certify and add to the Qsymia retail pharmacy network nationwide and sell Qsymia through this network; - improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - · create market demand for Qsymia through patient and physician education, marketing and sales activities; - · achieve market acceptance and generate product sales; - comply with the post-marketing requirements established by FDA, including Qsymia's Risk Evaluation and Mitigation Strategy, or REMS, any future changes to the REMS, and any other requirements established by FDA in the future; - · efficiently conduct the post-marketing studies required by FDA; - · comply with other healthcare regulatory requirements; - · maintain and defend our patents, if challenged; - ensure that the active pharmaceutical ingredients, or APIs, for Qsymia and STENDRA and the finished products are manufactured in sufficient quantities and in compliance with requirements of FDA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; - ensure that the entire supply chain for Qsymia and STENDRA, from APIs to finished products, efficiently and consistently delivers Qsymia and STENDRA to customers; and - effectively and efficiently manage our sales force and commercial team for the promotion of Qsymia.
+- · expand the use of Qsymia through targeted patient and physician education; - · obtain marketing authorization by the EC for Qsiva $^{\text{TM}}$ in the EU; - manage our alliances with MTPC, Menarini and Metuchen to help ensure the commercial success of avanafil; - manage costs; - · improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - · create market demand for Qsymia through patient and physician education, marketing and sales activities; - · achieve market acceptance and generate product sales; - · comply with the post-marketing requirements established by FDA, including Qsymia's Risk Evaluation and Mitigation Strategy, or REMS, any future changes to the REMS, and any other requirements established by FDA in the future;

+- · efficiently conduct the post-marketing studies required by FDA; - · comply with other healthcare regulatory requirements; - · comply with state and federal controlled substances requirements; - · maintain and defend our patents, if challenged; - ensure that the active pharmaceutical ingredients, or APIs, for Qsymia and STENDRA/SPEDRA and the finished products are manufactured in sufficient quantities and in compliance with requirements of FDA and DEA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; - ensure that the entire supply chain for Qsymia and STENDRA/SPEDRA, from APIs to finished products, efficiently and consistently delivers Osymia and STENDRA/SPEDRA to customers; and - · effectively and efficiently manage our sales force and commercial team for the promotion of Qsymia.

-If we are unable to successfully commercialize Qsymia, our ability to generate product sales will be severely limited, which will have a material adverse impact on our business, financial condition, and results of operations.
+If we are unable to successfully commercialize Qsymia and STENDRA/SPEDRA, our ability to generate product sales will be severely limited, which will have a material adverse impact on our business, financial condition, and results of operations.